Here’s some tips for getting started…

 * It’s a great way to meet new friends and for family and friends to grow closer together.

 * Alpine skiing is an expression of freedom, creativity and independence.

 Suggestions For The First Visit

 Don’t worry, you are not the only beginner on the slopes!
 Believe it or not, we have designed our facilities and programs for people just like you.
-Make sure to look over the Lesson and Trail Map areas of our website.
-Both will help you get accustomed to where to go and what to do on your first visit.

 Everyone learns at different paces.
 It is important to keep your expectations reasonable.
 This way both you and your children will have a successful and rewarding on the snow experience.
 Some factors that can affect learning to ski or snowboard include your temperament (how open you are to new things), age, and physical ability.
 Both skiing and snowboarding take specialized skills that improve with practice over time.
 Ultimately, your expectation’s for you or your kids should focus on the fun and excitement of the overall experience.